Teaching Pysankarstvo:

 I have an old VHS version which I used when teaching at our Ukrainian school; the VHS player was still hooked up the the parish TV until just a few years ago.
 The children in the photo above are watching the film during classes in 2011 in St. Mary’s church hall.

-(NOTE: using just a short segment of the video leaves more time for doing a presentation about traditions and symbolism. when teaching adults, I will include it at the very end of the Powerpoint.)
+(NOTE: using just a short segment of the video leaves more time for doing a presentation about traditions and symbolism.
+When teaching adults, I will include it at the very end of the Powerpoint.)

 Another choice is my powerpoint presentation “How to Write Pysanky.”
 It also shows the step-by-step creation of a pysanka, but it lacks the live action that makes the video so engrossing.
 I find that while some students can grasp the concept of wax-resist from explanation and still photos alone, many require seeing the process themselves (live or in a video) before they can comprehend it properly.